 Hilton Head Island’s near-perfect weather makes it a prime fishing destination year-round.
 If you’re looking for lots of bites (who isn’t?), low-season is the best time to cast a line.
 Fish are feeding more in preparation for cooler temperatures, and it’s the peak season for Redfish, trout, and flounder.

 Under Par, Above Freezing

 Before you pack up the 8-iron in favor of a snow shovel, consider this: maybe colder temperatures simply call for a change of scenery?
 Hilton Head Island is called “The Golf Island” for good reason—with its world-class, public-access golf 12 months a year, you’ll be hitting the greens all year long.

 Moderate temperatures mean winter is a beautiful time of year to get outside on Hilton Head Island.
 Kayak the tidal waters of the coast, try your hand at paddleboarding, or sail through Lowcountry waterways on a boat tour.
 For more land-based pursuits, the Island boasts over 60 miles of trails and paved paths for some of the best biking and hiking in South Carolina.

 Low-season experiences abound on Hilton Head Island!
 The Hilton Head Island Seafood Festival in February is a haven for foodies, as is the annual Wine and Food Festival in March.
 Celebrate New Year’s Eve in Harbour town, and make good on your resolutions at the Dafuskie Island Marathon in January.

 Will we see you on Hilton Head Island this winter?
-If so, we hope you’ll share photos of your experience using the #LowcountryLife hashtag—you just might see them featured in our online gallery!
+If so, we hope you’ll share photos of your experience using the #LowcountryLife hashtag—you just might see them featured on our Instagram and social media!

 More Trending Stories